railwayapp/docs/src/docs/reference/volumes.md

   corruption
 - There is no file browser, or direct file download.
 To access your files, you must do so via the attached service's mount point

+## Support

+Refer to the guide on [how to use volumes](/how-to/use-volumes) for more details on how to use the feature.